AdobeDocs/experience-platform.en/help/access-control/home.md

 The "Sandbox Management" permission allows users to manage, view, or reset sandboxes.

-### Resource Permissions {#permissions}
+### Resource permissions {#permissions}

-The resource **[!UICONTROL Permissions] tab within a role displays the sandboxes and permissions that are active for that role:
+The resource [!UICONTROL Permissions] tab within a role displays the sandboxes and permissions that are active for that role:

 ![permissions-overview](./images/permissions.png)

 Permissions that are granted through the resource permissions are sorted by category, with some permissions granting access to several low-level functionalities.

-The following table outlines the available permissions for [!DNL Experience Platform] in the role, with descriptions of the specific [!DNL Platform] capabilities they grant access to.
+The following table outlines the available permissions for Experience Platform in the role, with descriptions of the specific Experience Platform capabilities they grant access to.
 For detailed steps on how to add permissions to a role, see the [attribute based access control roles guide](./abac/ui/roles.md).

 | Category | Permission | Description |
 | --- | --- | --- |